 In 2003, taking her personal yoga practice to a deeper level, Steffie became a certified teacher and began to incorporate spiritual and metaphysical ideas into her work.
 She wrote for wellness-oriented magazines including Yoga Journal and was also associate producer of the documentary feature Yoga, Inc., which premiered at Toronto’s Hot Docs.
 In 2004, she worked as an associate editor at The New York Times Magazine, launching the style magazine T.

 Steffie moved to Los Angeles in 2005, where she has continued to write about spirituality, fashion, art, food, entertainment, beauty, books, architecture and design for almost all the city’s major publications, including Los Angeles Magazine, Variety, The Hollywood Reporter, C Magazine, GOOD, and LA Weekly, where she was a founding member of the Style Council blog.
 She was a contributing editor at Hollywood Life, and in late 2011 she joined Pasadena Magazine as Editor in Chief, a position she held until 2013.

 Throughout it all, she has continued to explore L.A.’s esoteric side, interviewing yogis, shamans, commune members, artists, authors, scientists and historians.
-It was while writing an L.A.
-Times feature about The Source Family, a 1970s Hollywood cult, while simultaneously doing a trend piece on contemporary healers for a lifestyle glossy, that Steffie began to think of these stories as points on a continuum that had profoundly shaped the city’s identity.
-From there, a book about what she calls “Cosmic Los Angeles, and from there a book idea was born.
-After devoting much of the past year to researching and developing the proposal for Cosmic City: A Seekers’ History of Los Angeles, while co-authoring a coffee table book about the historic stained glass company Judson Studios, to be published by Angel City Press in 2018.
+It was while writing a feature about The Source Family, a 1970s Hollywood cult, and simultaneously doing a piece on contemporary healers, that Steffie began to understand how profoundly mystical ideas had shaped the city’s identity.
+From there, a book about what she calls “Cosmic Los Angeles” was born.
+She continues to work on Cosmic City: A Seekers’ History of Los Angeles, while co-authoring a coffee table book about the historic stained glass company Judson Studios, to be published by Angel City Press in 2018.

 photo by Piper Ferguson